-We have assumed that all monies have been paid in relation to insurance recoveries for the claims occurring period from HIH.
-Any future insurance proceeds from HIH are not expected to be material.
+Additionally, we have assumed that all monies have been paid in relation to insurance recoveries for the claims occurring period from HIH.

 For the claims occurring period, where a claim filed against a company under a Scheme of Arrangement has been accepted and payment made, we have assumed that the insurance liabilities of that company to the Liable Entities have been fully discharged and no further recoveries will fall due.